Hirlam/Trac2Markdown.jl/docs/src/StandaloneOdb.md

 ```

 ## Instructions for use on ecgb
-On ecgb I have installed ''odb_migrator'' in my own account.
-ODB developers have promise to provide a "system" installation of odb_migrator soon.
-The next version of ODB-API on ecgb should include ''odb_migrator''.
-My installation is here:
+On ecgb I have installed `*odb_migrator*` in my own account.
+ODB developers have promise to provide a "system" installation of `odb_migrator` soon.
+The next version of ODB-API on ecgb should include `*odb_migrator*.` My installation is here:
 ```bash
 /home/ms/ie/dui/odbapi/0.9.31
 ```